egress-caulk/hitchens/about.md

 <br>

-When I find a piece of poetry or prose to translate, I'll post it on this site.
+When I find a piece of poetry or prose to translate, I'll post my translations on this site.
 As the old saying goes, *pao zhuan yin yu* 拋磚引玉, may the bricks that I have cast attract jade.